-Study Shows One Session Cognitive Behavioral Therapy Intervention Effective in Doubling Exercise Time
+Study Shows One Session Cognitive Behavioural Therapy Intervention Effective in Doubling Exercise Time

 The results of the study showed that people who used this technique exercised twice as much compared to a comparison group who didn’t go through the procedure.
 Effects were lasting.
 The differences between the comparison group and the group who did the procedure were evident straight after the procedure and remained 4 months later.